-asparagus Asparagus season is upon us!
-Traditionally the season starts (in The Netherlands that is) at the second thursday of april and ends at 24th of june.
-A warm spring will ensure that the asparagus are stocked from the end of march.
-Another reason to love spring time!
+Asparagus season is upon us!
+Traditionally the season starts (in The Netherlands that is) on the second Thursday of April and ends on the 24th of June.
+A warm spring will ensure that the asparagus are stocked from the end of March.
+Another reason to love springtime!

 View the original blog via: